Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Prognosis Often non-fatal 12 – 21 months with treatment

-Asbestosis and Mesothelioma Treatments Differ
+2. Asbestosis and Pleural Mesothelioma Treatments Differ

 Pleural mesothelioma generally requires more aggressive treatment than asbestosis.
 Common mesothelioma treatments include: